salbaroudi/Quoridor/devlog.md

     - pushed main one trivial commit ahead.
     - kept stateupgrade branch pointer (for history).
 Made a new branch pointer (initsequence).
     - commit and move ahead on initseuqence, do a huge merge on main at the very end (fun...).
+    - need a second galaxy ship (~fes) to be built.
+        - as I upgrade the code base, the code must be identical for both agents. so...
+            - alter cp2zod -> cp2all to copy over files.
+    - bump ~zod from zuse 418 to 412.
+Fes should be OK.
+        - strangely, the latest dev-pill doesn't progress beyond 415?
+        => Fake zods don't have network access.
+    - For now, I just develop on two fake zods.
+Upgrading Zuse from 415/418 -> 412 can be dealt with later.
+    - Notice: All three hackaton contestants used Moons to distribute their apps.
+So they ran treaty from their apps.
+        => You can also do this from a comet.
+So not being present on Azimuth (L1/L2) =/> you cant use Ames:glob or distribute software.
+            - really, any type of entity (galaxy....comet) can distribute software on the network.
+    - its best to develop on two fake zods for now.
+If issues occur, I can cart both instances over to two moons.
+        => In the end, my dev desk will be hosted on a moon and |treaty'ed on the network.

+    - Paths are used to route subscription requests or data to an agent.
+    - wires are used to route responses.

+### Time To Begin:

+    - [X] for ++on-watch, we have just one subscribe wire.
+Call it `/qdata`.
+    - [X] |^  (local) (remote) ++remote ++local  code pattern has been implemented in ++on-poke.
+    - getting knee deep in subscription mechanisms.
+Our session requires 4 subscriptions: 2 subscriptions, between FE and BE for each agent, and a 2 way subscription between the two BE agents.
+        - getting this working, and then programming the "win" condition to terminate should be the first goal, not a DFS into the requirements.